YuvrajGeek/QUAD-twt_oct/README.md

 2. `python manage.py migrate`
 3. `python manage.py runserver`

-Here are some screenshots for peopl who are too lazy to set up:
+Here are some screenshots for people who are too lazy to set up:

 For suggestions, my discord: <strong>yuvraj#3442</strong>